 - Drivers who continue to take Brodie Lane to Slaughter Lane to access MoPac will save 6 minutes

-A possible connection from FM 1626 to I-35 is included in CAMPO’s 2040 Plan for study.
-If such a connection is pursued in the future, it would be evaluated through a separate environmental study.
-In July 2014, the Capital Area Metropolitan Planning Organization (CAMPO) Technical Advisory Committee recommended inclusion of a connection to I-35 in their priority project list.
+A possible connection from FM 1626 to I-35 is included in the Capital Area Metropolitan Planning Organization (CAMPO) 2040 Plan for study.
+If such a connection is pursued in the future, it would need to undergo an environmental study to determine if the project is feasible.

 The regulatory speed limit will be set by a process called 85 Percentile Speed Determination.
 After a roadway is constructed, the speed limit is determined by measuring the prevailing speeds.
 The speed limit will be set based on the speed at or below which 85 percent of people drive at any given location under good weather and visibility conditions.
 Based on the current design it is probable that the speed limit will be between 65 mph and 75 mph.

-SH 45SW will feature all-electronic tolling therefore drivers will see no booths.
-Drivers will be able to pay their tolls without stoping using TxTag, TollTag or EZ-Tag.
+SH 45SW will feature all-electronic tolling.
+Therefore, drivers will see no toll booths.
+Drivers will be able to pay their tolls without stopping using TxTag, TollTag or EZ-Tag.
+By the time SH 45SW opens a number of other tags from other states may also be accepted.
 Drivers will also be able to use the Pay by Mail program where a toll bill is mailed to them.

-There will be one tolling location in each direction, likely located between Bear Creek and Bliss Spillar.
+There will be one tolling location in each direction, located just west of Bliss Spillar Road.

-Busses and vanpools are allowed to use the toll road without paying tolls.
+Public transit buses and registered vanpools are allowed to use toll roads operated by the Central Texas Regional Mobility Authority without paying tolls.

-You will be able to access SH 45SW from FM 1626, Bliss Spillar Rd, MoPac, or SH 45 west of MoPac.
-There are no entrance or exit points between Bliss Spillar and MoPac; once you are on the toll road, you will not be able to exit.
+You will be able to access SH 45SW from FM 1626, Bliss Spillar Rd, Loop 1 (MoPac), or SH 45 west of MoPac.
+There are no entrance or exit points between Bliss Spillar Road and MoPac; once you are on the toll road, you will not be able to exit.

 Yes, there have been discussions with the city of Austin to provide wildlife fencing along the project.
 If fencing is constructed, wildlife would still be able to cross the corridor under the Bear Creek Bridge and at several culvert crossings.